CDAT/cdms/docs/source/manual/cdms_2.rst

         By default, autoBounds mode is enabled, in which case the boundary arrays are generated based on the type of grid.
-           * If disabled, the return value is (None,None).For rectilinear grids:
+           * If disabled, the return value is (None,None).
+For rectilinear grids:
            * The grid classification mode specifies how the grid type is to be determined.
            * By default, the grid type (Gaussian, uniform, etc.) is determined by calling grid.classifyInFamily.
            * If the mode is 'off' grid.getType is used instead."